K1rakishou/Kuroba-Experimental/README.md

 - New image downloader.
 Allows downloading images while the app is in background, retrying failed to download images, resolving duplicates, etc.

 - New posting.
-Posting code was moved into a background service which now allows stuff using like automatic captcha solvers (2captcha API) seamlessly or queueing multiple replies in different threads (only one reply per thread).
+Posting code was moved into a foreground service which now allows stuff using like automatic captcha solvers (2captcha API) seamlessly or queueing multiple replies in different threads (only one reply per thread).

 - Lots of other tiny improvements.